sangyx/sangyx.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Software Development Engineer in Alibaba Cloud.
+I'm a Ph.D. candidate at McCombs School of Business, UT Austin.
 I got my Master's degree in Management Science and Engineering from [Antai College of Economics and Management](https://www.acem.sjtu.edu.cn/en/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in 2022.
 My research interests are mainly on **Graph Learning and its application in Finance and Management Science**.

-If you are interested in my open source projects or research, feel free to contact me.
+If you are interested in my open-source projects or research, feel free to contact me.

 # News